 The Megatrends 2020 publication says that: “According to Statistics Finland, the income gap in Finland has remained largely unchanged during the past [few] years, but the wealth gap has grown.
 Employment uncertainty and debt increase the sense of inequality.”
 The sense of inequality is probably boosted further by the experience of being left outside what is defined as normal.
 Saara Särmä, an international policy researcher, states in her column that, based on the official guidelines, it seems as if there are only families with children and those aged over 70 living in Finland, even though there are 1.2 million people living alone in Finland.
 Based on the public discussion, it also seems as if almost every Finn has a holiday home, even though in reality, slightly over 800,000 people in Finland are members of a household that owns a holiday home.

 Mental well-being has been under pressure during the state of emergency.
 Thoughts have wandered and concentration has been tested.
 Energy has been taken up by basic things.
 An international publication summarising the work of 90 experts reminds us that even before the coronavirus, depression, anxiety and mental health issues were at a very high level in the US, UK and many other Western European countries.
-Excessive work, fatigue and frustration have decreased people’s Resilience The ability of people and communities to function in changing circumstances, face up to disturbances and crises, and recover from them.
-For example, the capability of society to recover from war and the ability of nature to return the balance of ecosystems. in the crisis and caused feelings of hopelessness.
+Excessive work, fatigue and frustration have decreased people’s resilience in the crisis and caused feelings of hopelessness.
 On the other hand, many people have talked about a welcome forced slowing down: no hobby hustle, no travel between work and home, time for slowing down a bit.
 If their livelihood has been secured and things are also otherwise OK in life, people have been able to reassess their lives and needs and find joy in being able to reduce food wastage, for example, due to not having to buy snacks and food that spoils in a hurry.
 The social anthropologist Thomas Hylland Eriksen has described the pre-coronavirus life as an overheated lifestyle in which everything from the population to tourism and even the number of photographs taken each year grew at a fast rate.

 Sources of hope